 Extra guest fees are a part of the vacation rental industry nowadays.
 These fees are paid by the guest and this is where you will find a lot of management companies make-up for a discounted management fee.
 Go onto a company’s website and see for yourself what fees are charged when you go to make a booking.
 Expect a cleaning fee, reservation fee or damage waiver, and HOT tax.
 Those are pretty common.
 But what else do they add on?

 We want our fees to owners and guests to be transparent and easy to understand.
-A cleaning fee, reservation fee/damage waiver, and HOT tax are what you will see charged on every guest stay booked with Padre Escapes.
-For a complete breakdown of al owner and guest fees, tax, and what they go towards check-out our What We Offer page.
+A cleaning fee, damage waiver, and Hotel Occupancy Tax are what you will see charged on every guest stay booked with Padre Escapes.
+For a complete breakdown of all owner and guest fees, taxes, and what they go towards check-out our What We Offer page.

 This is a big part of your guest's experience and your security.
 Security deposits are a thing of the past due to issues with refunding them, getting the funds with credit card disputes happen, and much more

 Instead of collecting a security deposit we collect a Damage Waiver, which we call a Reservation Fee.
 This fee provides your property with $1,500 worth of unintentional damage protection.
 This fee covers items such as a broken lamp or ripped couch.
 It does not cover normal wear and tear.
 In addition to the Reservation Fee we also keep a credit card on file for any damage that does not fall under the Reservation Fee coverage.